-In order to help us cope with uncertainty, the Craig Neilsen Foundation has graciously funded a series of mindfulness events for our community on YouTube and Zoom.
+In our continuing efforts to cope with uncertainty, the Craig Neilsen Foundation has graciously funded a series of mindfulness events for our community on YouTube and Zoom.
 These sessions are being guided by Mary-Jo Fetterly, a native of Vancouver, Canada and a pioneer in the field of adaptive yoga and mindfulness.

-Sessions will take place weekly on Wednesdays between April and September and we hope you can join us as you are able.
+Sessions will take place weekly every other Wednesday between October and December and we hope you can join us as you are able.
 Our next session will be:

 To Join us on Zoom please email firstname.lastname@example.org for the link!

 More details are below; we hope to see you on Wednesday!

 If you miss a session, don't worry; we will archive these on our YouTube channel.
 You can access the YouTube channel at this link

 We are a team of researchers and community members who have been brought together by a research project at the University of Toronto called "SCI&U".
 SCI&U is a health coaching program that partners people with Spinal Cord Injury (SCI) with trained peers to engage in online activities that may benefit their health.
 The program is currently only available to people with SCI in Canada and in the Boston area on the United States.
 If you live in these regions and would be interested in learning more or potentially participating in the program, please contact us at email@example.com